University of Oxford, New College (direct enroll)

 - Two faculty letters of recommendation (at least one must come from the department of intended study at New College)

-- Personal statement (be sure to address what subjects you hope to study if you are admitted) that does not exceed 2 pages.
+Personal statement (be sure to address what subjects you hope to study if you are admitted) that does not exceed 2 pages.
 We strongly recommend that you have your statement read by a member of the Writing Center.
 Below are some tips to help you:

 - Please note: New College reserves the right to request writing samples before admitting students.

-Students must submit the above materials in an envelope to the Director of Education Abroad in Converse 106 by Monday, November 16, 2015.
-(Recommendations can be in a sealed and signed envelope or sent directly to Janna Behrens via email or to her AC box #2229.)
+Students must submit the above materials to the Director of the Global Education Office in Keefe Campus Center 102B by Friday, November 15, 2019.
+(Recommendations can be in a sealed and signed envelope or sent directly to Janna Behrens at AC 2295 or emailed to jbehrens[at]amherst.edu.)
 Accepted students will be required to submit a non-refundable $500 program deposit to secure placement in the program.